Fatemeh-ameri/Machine-Learning-with-Jadi/README.md

 Movie recommendation experiments are implemented using Netflix-style datasets.

 This repository represents a collection of practical exercises and final projects completed during the course.

+Various public datasets are used in the notebooks.